Madan Mohan Malaviya: Early life and education

 Malaviya's education began at the age of five in Mahajani Pathsala.
 Later, he joined Hardeva's Dharma Gyanopadesh Pathshala, completed his primary education and joined a school run by Vidha Vardini Sabha.
 He then joined Allahabad Zila School (Allahabad District School), where he started writing poems under the pen name Makarand which were published in journals and magazines.

 Malaviya matriculated in 1879 from the Muir Central College, now known as the University of Allahabad.
-Harrison College's Principal provided a monthly scholarship to Malaviya, whose family had been facing financial hardships, and he was able to complete his B.A. at the University of Calcutta.
+Harrison College's principal provided a monthly scholarship to Malaviya, whose family had been facing financial hardships, and he was able to complete his B.A. at the University of Calcutta.

-Malaviya desired to pursue an M.A. in Sanskrit, but family circumstances did not allow him to do so, and his father wanted him to instead pursue the family profession of Bhagavat recital.
+Malaviya desired to pursue an M.A. in Sanskrit.
+Still, family circumstances did not allow him to do so, and his father wanted him to pursue the family profession of Bhagavat recital instead.
 In July 1884, Madan Mohan Malaviya began his professional career as an assistant master at the Government High School in Allahabad.